pslucas0212/RHEL-EUS/README.md

 ## Introduction

 Red Hat Enterprise Linux subscriptions include an industry leading 10 year support lifecycle.
 Red Hat provides additional support options so that you can choose the option that best fits your business requirements.
-For example, at the end of the 10 year lifecyle you can extend the life of your Red Hat Enterprise Linux instance for an additional four years with an Extended Lifecycle Support (ELS) add-on subscription when ELS becomes availabe for RHEL 7 (see appendix below).
+For example, at the end of the 10 year lifecyle you can extend the life of your Red Hat Enterprise Linux instance for an additional four years with an Extended Lifecycle Support (ELS) add-on subscription when ELS becomes available for RHEL 7 (see appendix below).

-During the full support lifecycle, the first 5 years of the RHEL support lifecycle, a new minor release of RHEL occurs aproximately every six months.
+During the full support lifecycle, the first 5 years of the RHEL support lifecycle, a new minor release of RHEL occurs approximately every six months.
 If you do not have a Premium support subscription or the Extended Update Support (EUS) add-on subscription, you will need to update your RHEL instance with each minor release to receive efficient support from Red Hat.

-If you have a business requirement or need to stay on a specific RHEL minor release or your application development lifecycle prevent you from updating RHEL every 6 months, EUS will support your update lifceycle requirements.
+If you have a business requirement or need to stay on a specific RHEL minor release or your application development lifecycle prevents you from updating RHEL every 6 months, EUS will support your update lifceycle requirements.

 In this tutorial we will learn about Extended Update Support (EUS) for RHEL.
-We will look at the  options for managing the repos assoiciated with EUS that best meet your business needs.
+We will look at the  options for managing the repos associated with EUS that best meet your business needs.

 Extended Update Support (EUS) is included with a RHEL 8 and 9 Premium support subscription or can be purchased as an add-on subscription to a RHEL 8 and 9 Standard support subscription.

-EUS allows you to stay on a minor release for and additonal 18 months beyond the end of support for the point release.
+EUS allows you to stay on a minor release for an additioinal 18 months beyond the end of support for the point release.
 With EUS you would have 24 months of support for a minor release of RHEL.

-Starting with RHEL 9 you have the option to purchase a new EUS add-on subscription called Enhanced Extened Update Support for both standard and premium support RHEL offerings that will extend EUS to 48 months of support for a minor relese of RHEL 9.
+Starting with RHEL 9 you have the option to purchase a new EUS add-on subscription called Enhanced Extended Update Support for both standard and premium support RHEL offerings that will extend EUS to 48 months of support for a minor release of RHEL 9.
 More information on Enhanced EUS can be found via the article links in the Appendix section below.

 Starting with RHEL 8.2 and RHEL 9.0, even numbered minor releases are eligible for EUS.